 Clean Back-Ups.
 To assist with the post-virus-infection restoration of normal microcomputer activities, all computer software must be copied before its initial usage, and such copies must be stored in a secure location.

 Software Sources.
-To prevent problems with viruses, and Trojan horses, Credit Union computers and networks must not run software that comes from sources other than those approved by the Information Systems Manager or other authorized person at the Credit Union.
+To prevent problems with viruses and Trojan horses, Credit Union computers and networks must not run software that comes from sources other than those approved by the Information Systems Manager or other authorized person at the Credit Union.

 Disaster Recovery.
-The Credit Union will take whatever measures necessary to protect against the destruction, loss, or damage of member information due to potential environmental hazards, such as fire and water damage or technical failures and outside intrusions.
+The Credit Union will take whatever measures necessary to protect against the destruction, loss, or damage of member information due to potential environmental hazards, such as fire and water damage or technical failures, and outside intrusions.

 These measures shall include the development of a disaster recovery plan to prepare for catastrophic acts.
 The Credit Union will evaluate potential threats, establish business impact levels, and determine critical systems and necessary resources through ongoing risk assessment activities.
-The disaster recovery plan will include the following information and procedures, at minimum:
+The disaster recovery plan will include the following information and procedures, at a minimum:

 roles and responsibilities;